NATIONAL PARK OF THE YEAR: Yorkshire Dales

 Joint second place: The Stein Inn, Isle of Skye and The Earle Arms, Norfolk

 An extraordinary finish, with both the Stein Inn and the Earle Arms receiving exactly the same number of votes, leaving them tied in joint second place.
 Skye’s oldest pub, The Stein Inn in Skye offers breathtaking wild waterside views.
 The Earle Arms is a idyllic foodie’s heaven, and a fiercely guarded secret among its loyal patrons.

-Winner: Fingers in the Sparkle Jar by Chris Packham
+BOOK OF THE YEAR: Fingers in the Sparkle Jar by Chris Packham

 Chris Packham’s memoir of his boyhood has enraptured readers.
 Recalling the seventies summer of his childhood, Packham brings to life his troubled boyhood and touching relationship with his kestrel.
 Our editor Fergus says: “Chris Packham’s moving and painfully honest account of a troubled 1970s childhood – alleviated in part by magical encounters with wildlife – has clearly connected with a wide audience and is a deserving winner of this award.”